-Joe Mafela, actor, songwriter and film producer was born in 1942 in Sibasa, Limpopo Province.
+Joe Mafela, actor, songwriter and film producer was born on 25 June in 1942 in Sibasa, Limpopo Province.
 His father worked as a shop assistant in a Chinese shop in Sophiatown.
 When Joe was three years old he left Johannesburg along with his mother, who was expecting her second child.
 They returned to Limpopo where his brother was also born.
 Mafela’s family moved to Kliptown, south of Johannesburg in 1947.
 The family remained in Kliptown for five years.

 Mafela’s family remained in White City for another five years before moving to Tshiawelo Township.
 This move was consistent with the expectations of local authorities at the time.
 Tshiawelo was set aside for Africans considered to have originally come from the Limpopo Province.
 These included the Venda (Mafela is a Venda), the Tsonga and to a lesser extent, the Balobedu.
 Mafela’s family was resident in Tshiawelo until 1990.

-Asked about what the P.W Botha regime’s impact on the entertainment industry, Mafela’s response was a terse: “I did not take note of that”.
-At that stageTelevision was starting to boom.
-Mafela had developed a great working relationship with Roberta Durrant-Creative Director of Penguin Films.
-The relationship has matured to the extent that, he now co-owns Penguin Films and is also its creative Director and Producer.
+Asked about the impact of P.W Botha's regime on the entertainment industry, Mafela’s response was a terse: “I did not take note of that”.
+At that stage in South Africa, television was just starting to boom.
+Mafela had developed a great working relationship with Roberta Durrant, the creative director of Penguin Films.
+The relationship matured to the extent that, he came to co-owns Penguin Films and was also its creative director and producer.

-- Telephone interview with Joe Mafela by Kagiso Rafadi, 16 Feb 2011, South African History Online.
+Telephone interview with Joe Mafela by Kagiso Rafadi, 16 Feb 2011, South African History Online.